-The City Council will support proposals that deliver the Cultural Strategy and Vision (2016-2026), or any future iteration.
-This includes proposals for the provision of new creative workspaces and for the improvement and/or extension of existing tourism, artsand cultural workspace and facilities.
+The City Council will support proposals for the provision of new creative workspaces and for the improvement and/or extension of existing tourism, arts and cultural workspace and facilities.

 Where the proposal includes 'main town centre uses', the applicant must demonstrate compliance with the sequential test and impact test, as set out at Policy SD2 of the adopted Joint Core Strategy.